PeppaPooh/stateless-pwgen/README.md

 - Memorizing numerous passwords across numerous sites, each with different formatting requirements, is stupidly impractical.
 - Relying on a cloud-based password manager which use a master password or 2FA to keep track of different, site-specific passwords *can* be sound, but can result in your credentials (including your precious master password!) being exposed if you choose the wrong service.
 Google "password manager leaks".
 - Relying on a local password manager -- whether a well-encrypted one or less sound options like a word document -- will leave you without all your passowords should your device be separated from you, stolen, or broken.
-- Cyber security aside, depending on an external service for your passwords is just horrifying.
+- Security aside, depending on an external service for your passwords is just horrifying.
 They could stop their service or lose your data or inexplicably fail all your authentications when you use a different device.
 - More traditional browser-based password managers, deterministic or not, are often confused by login domain names, and confuse email prompts with password prompts.